microsoft/azure-pipelines-yaml/design/pipeline-resources.md

   - repository: string # identifier for the repository resource
     type: enum # type of the repository source like AzureRepos, GitHub etc. In future this can extend to other source types
     connection: string # service connection to connect to the source, defaults to primary source connection
     source: string  # source repository to fetch
-    branch: string # branch to fetch the repo from, defauts to master.
+    refs: string  # ref name to use, defaults to 'refs/heads/master'
     clean: boolean  # whether to fetch clean each time
     fetchDepth: number  # the depth of commits to ask Git to fetch
     lfs: boolean  # whether to download Git-LFS files